canonical/sphinx-docs-starter-pack/docs/how-to/update-starter-packs/upgrade-new-starter-pack.rst

 Some files in the starter pack may be updated less frequently, but it's a good idea to review them during each upgrade and determine if there are relevant changes:

--   Review `requirements.txt`: If there are any updates, and your existing file has no repository-specific requirements, you can simply replace the existing file with the new one.
+-   Review `requirements.txt`: If there are any updates, and your project's file has no repository-specific requirements, you can overwrite the existing file with the new one.
 If you added requirements based on your customizations be sure to include them, e.g., `sphinxext-rediraffe` if you use rediraffe to handle redirects.

--   Review the workflows in the `/.github` folder: If there are changes in the following workflows, replace the existing files with the new ones.
-The starter pack may have more workflows included.
-You'll need to decide whether you need the additional workflows or not:
+-   Review the workflows in the `/.github` directory: If there are changes in the following workflows, replace the existing files with the new ones.
+The starter pack will have other workflows as well, but you'll need to decide whether your project needs them or not:

     -   Automatic doc checks
     -   CLA (contributor license agreement) check
     -   Check for removed URLs
     -   Markdown style check (only required for docs using markdown)

--   Review and transfer any additions in the new `.gitignore` file to the existing one.
+-   Review and transfer any necessary changes in the new `.gitignore` file to your project.

 Test the build and run local CI checks
 --------------------------------------